Virtual Care

 Examples of communication technologies currently approved in Alberta Health Services (AHS) for clinical use include:

-AHS Virtual Health Services, including conventional telehealth suites, Skype for Business, RealPresence and AHS Zoom
+AHS Virtual Health Services, including conventional telehealth suites, RealPresence and AHS Zoom

 Before any messaging, telephony or video technology is used for VC, appropriate security and privacy protections must be in place.
 Patients should be screened for eligibility and technical requirements to ensure the communication technology chosen considers and supports the patient’s communication abilities.